prathamreetworkspace/ghost/README.md

 -   **React:** Used for building the user interface components (`src/components` and `src/app/page.tsx`).
 -   **TypeScript:** Enhances code quality and maintainability.
 -   **Tailwind CSS & ShadCN UI:** Used for styling and pre-built UI components.
--   **WebRTC:** Enables direct peer-to-peer communication between browsers for sending messages without a central message server (after initial connection).
+-   **WebRTC:** Enables direct peer-to-peer communication between browsers for sending messages without a central message server **after** the initial connection is established.
--   **Socket.IO Signaling Server (Crucial):** A **separate Node.js server** (that you need to run) uses Socket.IO as the signaling mechanism.
-Peers connect to this server *only* to discover each other and exchange the necessary information (SDP offers/answers, ICE candidates) to establish a direct WebRTC connection. **The signaling server does *not* relay the actual chat messages.**
+-   **Socket.IO Signaling Server (Crucial & Required):** A **separate Node.js server** (that you need to run) uses Socket.IO as the signaling mechanism.
+Peers connect to this server **only** to discover each other and exchange the necessary information (SDP offers/answers, ICE candidates) to establish a direct WebRTC connection. **The signaling server does *not* relay the actual chat messages after the P2P connection is live.** Think of it like a phone operator connecting two people initially; once connected, they talk directly. **This server is essential for the app to function.**
 -   **Lucide Icons:** Provides icons used throughout the UI.

 ## Getting Started (Local Development)